 In response to a question, Dr. Tompkins reiterated that the microarray supplement program was a one-time-only initiative, the purpose of which was to enable NIGMS-funded investigators who were not anticipating submission of a grant application in the near future to utilize a new, expensive technology.
 Discussion among Council members focused on the idea that providing relatively low-cost administrative supplements to groups of investigators could foster collaborations and stimulate cost-sharing by universities.

 Dr. John Norvell of the NIGMS Division of Cell Biology and Biophysics and Dr. John Moult of the University of Maryland Biotechnology Institute jointly described the recent Second International Structural Genomics Meeting.
 Dr. Norvell summarized structural genomics and the earlier efforts to develop an international policy agreement in this field.
 Structural genomics is an effort to determine the 3-D shapes of proteins, building on information from genome sequencing projects and recent advances in both structural biology and computational model building.
 It aims at high-throughput operations and complete coverage of the universe of protein structures.
 The NIGMS Protein Structure Initiative (PSI) is a national support program in this emerging field; other countries have or are developing their own structural genomics programs.
-Background information on the PSI can be found on the NIGMS Web site at Protein Structure Initiative.
+Background information on the PSI can be found on the NIGMS Website at

 In April 2000, NIGMS and the Wellcome Trust, an UK-based medical research charity, cosponsored the First International Structural Genomics Meeting near Cambridge, UK, to discuss policy and worldwide cooperation in structural genomics.
 Heading the list of issues discussed by the participants were: goals of the effort; necessary resources and infrastructure; cooperation with industry; and policies on data release and deposition, publication, and intellectual property.
 A Structural Genomics Informatics Task Force with five subgroups was formed to examine these various issues and to prepare reports.
 NIGMS organized the Second International Structural Genomics Meeting on April 4-6, 2001, at the Airlie Center near Washington, DC, to continue this effort.
 Drs.
 Moult and Norvell and Dr. Chris Sander, MIT, organized the meeting.
 It was cosponsored by NIGMS, the Wellcome Trust/UK, and RIKEN/MEXT/Japan.
 At this meeting, the Task Force discussed the subgroup reports, as well as other scientific issues facing this field.
 The structural genomics community, with participants from four continents, approved an international collaborative agreement at the conclusion of the meeting.